AshokBatakala/TextureSynthesis/data/exp/readme.txt

-store some files related the experiments. these are mostly temperary files.
+store some files related to the experiments. these are mostly temperary files.